This Autumn, we are returning with the Big Bang YA Mentoring course with author of The Loneliest Girl in the Universe, Lauren James.

 ABOUT THE COURSE

-We prefer course fees to be paid in full, upon acceptance of a place on the course.
+We require a non-refundable £60 deposit to be paid at time of booking onto the course.
+Ideally, the rest would be paid at the start of the course.
 However, payment plans can be arranged on request – do speak to Stuart if this is needed.

 Tutor: Lauren James